Hello, I'm Helena Craig.

 I studied Music and English Literature at Liverpool Polytechnic for my degree and then trained at Goldmiths' College, London University as a secondary school music teacher.
 I was taught by Dr Janet Ritterman at Goldsmiths' and I studied piano with Peter Sage, Alex Abercrombie and Graeme Humphrey (Royal Academy).

-After completing my probationary year teaching in St Aloysius College, North London I spent the next 3 years in Addis Ababa, Ethiopia.
+After completing my probationary year teaching music, English and drama in St Aloysius College, North London I spent the next 3 years in Addis Ababa, Ethiopia.
 I taught music at secondary school level at Sandford English Community School.
 The school had children from infants up to seniors so we would quite often work on musical projects with a mixture of ages.
 I composed several musicals for children and enjoyed working with other members of staff putting on various productions.

 During my time in Addis Ababa I worked with Norman Pritchard at the British Council, recording vocals and assisting the arrangements of educational songs which formed part of the English Language Programmes for Ethiopian Radio and Television.